aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 That is, the titles of the child routes precedes the base title.
 You can customize this default behavior by using a [custom `buildTitle` function](./router-configuration.md#customizing-title) when customizing the router configuration.

+Note that, instead of a string, a function can also be used for `title` to lazily set the title.

 ## Redirect to another path

 By specifying the `redirectTo` property on our route, we can create route aliases.